Arctic char: Spawning

 Spawning occurs over rocky shoals in lakes with heavy wave action and in slower gravel-bottom pools in rivers.
 As with most salmonids, vast differences in colouration and body shape occur between sexually mature males and females.
 Males develop hooked jaws known as kypes and take on a brilliant red colour.
 Females remain fairly silver.
 Males are polygamous in sexual nature each season.
 They will circumambulate the females by rubbing up against them slightly.
 As the female lays her eggs, the male fertilizes her, which takes place during the daylight hours.
 Most males set up and guard territories and often spawn with several females.
 The female constructs the nest, or redd.

 A female anadromous char usually deposits from 3000 to 5000 eggs.
 Arctic char do not die after spawning like Pacific salmon, and often spawn several times throughout their lives, typically every second or third year.
 Young Arctic char emerge from the gravel in spring and stay in the river from 5 to 7 months, or until they are about 15–20 cm in length.
 Sexual maturity in Arctic char ranges from 4 to 10 years old and 50–60 cm in length.

 Hatchlings

 Time to hatching varies, but usually occurs between two and three months, with the longest have been observed at five months.
-Arctic char ranges between 40 and 70 mg upon hatching.
+Arctic char range between 40 and 70 mg upon hatching.
 Hatchlings are immediately independent of parents at hatching, and stay at the bottom of the gravel till they are 15–18 cm in length.
 Growth rates of Arctic char vary greatly.